atgu/ukbb_pan_ancestry/website/docs/implications.md

 ## Could this research be used to harm certain groups (e.g., through discrimination or stigmatization)?

 :::note
-As described above, genetics has [a long history](implications#how-has-genetics-been-misused) of being used to stigmatize certain groups, and it is likely that some will misuse these results in bad faith.
+Yes, but excluding these groups from genetics research is also harmful.
+For this reason it is important to be aware of and mitigate potential harms.
+:::note

+As described above, genetics has [a long history](implications#how-has-genetics-been-misused) of being used to stigmatize certain groups.
+Although our results [do not imply that phenotypic differences between groups are due to genetic or biological differences](background#do-these-results-imply-that-genetics-are-responsible-for-the-phenotypic-differences-between-ancestry-groups), we do anticipate that some racist individuals may mistakenly or willfully misinterpret our study to advance their ideological agendas. **However, the exclusion of diverse groups from genetics research directly harms minority populations.** When research is based only on one group, subsequent treatments and policies that are tested and implemented will most greatly benefit that population, exacerbating disparities.
+Remember that human populations are more genetically alike than we are different.
+Including a broader and more inclusive set of individuals helps support biological understanding for all groups, and does not imply a meaningful difference between them.

 We have carried out a number of activities in an effort to maximize benefits and minimize risks from this research.
-See our response in “[What has been done to reduce the potential harms of this research?](implications#how-are-risks-mitigated)” for more information.
+See our response in [“What has been done to reduce the potential harms of this research?”](implications#what-has-been-done-to-reduce-the-potential-harms-of-this-research) for more information.
-:::note

 ## What has been done to reduce the potential harms of this research?